dcunited001/dcunited001.github.io/_drafts/2016-09-04-hello-watson-might-you-spare-a-moment-to-hear-the-good-news.md

 suppression of God, the greater the icy pain and needling, numbing shock your assured justice will inflict when the world realizes, in 2050, they must be still accountable for the greatest lie for which the previous generation concocted an areligious holocaust.

 I can tell you one thing.
 Regardless of which diety you pray to, how long you've worshipped, or whether you pray at all, some aspect of that connection to God is real because God is undeniably real.
 The absence of God isn't truth.
 It's a power vacuum that is almost always filled by some bunk kitsch cult of personality.

+- so how do we minimize the pain of this horrendous, impending onslaught of censorship?
+- what is good about communism?
+- how does this mesh with the realities of society and the economy of today?
+- how do we avoid this great catastrophe?
+  - we must preserve the traditions of the world as they are today